 After graduating with high marks from Bowling Green, Christopher returned to the suburbs of Cleveland.
 He began attending Lorain County Community College, where he participated in their theater program.
 He joined the production of Kumashakana Asi on their trip to the Kennedy Center American College Theater Festival, where he performed multiple roles.
 Christopher also began working at the regional newspaper, The Chronicle Telegram, as their web master.

-Christopher relocated to San Diego, where he began doing freelance web and graphic design.
-He began drawing caricatures and painting.
-He participated in gallery and festival art shows throughout San Diego and Los Angeles.
-He has drawn caricatures at Legoland California, the San Diego Zoo, and at multiple events.
-He designed postcards for Modern Postcard, followed by a contract with Intuit.
-Over the last few years, Christopher has been creating designs and developing websites with E-Rehab.
-He has also started Amusement Artists, with Elizabeth Zaikowski, an event and retail art concessions company.
+Christopher relocated to San Diego, where he began doing freelance web and graphic design, while drawing caricatures and painting.
+He participated in gallery and festival art shows throughout San Diego and Los Angeles under the name Khryztof.
+He has drawn caricatures at Legoland California, the San Diego Zoo, and at multiple events with clients such as the United States Marine Corp, Qualcomm, Los Angeles Chargers, and the San Diego Symphony.
+Christopher designed postcards at The Iris Group/Modern Postcard, followed by a contract with Intuit.
+Christopher spent 4 years creating designs and developing physical therapy websites for E-Rehab.
+In 2014, he founded Amusement Artists, an event and retail art concessions company, with artist Elizabeth Zaikowski.
+Christopher is currently working as the Senior Digital Designer at IDEA Health & Fitness, a subsidary of Active Interest Media, where he has been employed for 2+ years.